 God has a purpose for allowing suffering and difficulty in our lives.
 It is to teach us to fully rely on God and to reveal the life of Christ in and through our lives.

 How many of you want God to bless you?
-How many of you want a breakthrough this morning?
-Let me see your hands?
+How many of you want a breakthrough?
 Here’s the thing: We all want to be blessed, but none of us wants to be broken.
 We all want our prayers answered, but none of us wants to have to realign our will to God’s will.
 We all want God to put His stamp of approval on our hopes and dreams, so none of us wants to surrender those hopes and dreams so that God can crush and remake them into the dreams that He has for us.
-My big takeaway from the movie for today was that brokenness is what leads to true breakthrough.
+My big takeaway from the movie, Breakthrough,” was that brokenness is what leads to true breakthrough.

 Until we surrender everything to God, until we give Him access to us and give Him freedom to remove from us what doesn’t belong, what offends His holiness, what will get in the way of our destiny, we won’t truly have the breakthroughs in our lives that we want or need.